Arc routing: Eulerian circuits

 The earliest documented reference to the area of arc routing problems is the classic bridges of Königsberg challenge, which Euler proved to be impossible.
 The resident of Konigsberg, now part of Kaliningrad, wanted to find a way to cross all seven bridges over the river Pregel without backtracking or retracing their steps, that is crossing each bridge once and only once.
 In 1736, Euler reduced the problem to a question of nodes and edges and showed that the problem was impossible.
 In 1873, Hierholzer did more work on the question of closed circuits.

-The work on the Eulerian circuits was popularized with Scientific American on July 1, 1953.
+Work on Eulerian circuits was popularized in the July 1953 issue of Scientific American.
 This work was extended by Meigu Guan, also known as Kwan Mei-Ko at Shangtun Normal College.
 Meigu Guan was interested in a different question instead of determining a closed circuit.
 Guan worked to find out a minimum length walk that traversed every edge of the graph at least once.
 Guan described his goal in 1962: "A mailman has to cover his assigned segment before returning to the post office.
 The problem is to find the shortest walking distance for the mailman."